Autoferry/autoferry.github.io/_posts/2020-04-16-simulation-based-validation.md

 ## Background
 The concept of small autonomous passenger ferries in urban areas is a more flexible and environmentally-friendly alternative to bridges or manned ferries.
 NTNU's [Autoferry project] therefore aims to develop groundbreaking new concepts and methods which will enable the development of such ferries for urban water transport.

 As part of this, NTNU has developed the ferry prototype “milliAmpere”, which is a 5 meter long prototype for testing technology enabling small passenger ferries for urban environments.
-The milliAmpere platform runs an on-board computer with Ubuntu and robot operating system (ROS) which makes it simple to interface new algorithms with the existing systems on the ferry for full scale experiments and testing.

 [![telia video]](https://www.youtube.com/watch?time_continue=1&v=FuWedx0oLX4&feature=emb_logo)